PyPSA/linopy/paper/paper.md

 # Benchmark

-Benchmarking against two well-established open source AMLs Gurobi and Pyomo, the linopy outperforms Pyomo in speed and memory efficieny and outperform JuMP in memory-efficiency.
+Benchmarking against two well-established open source AMLs Gurobi and Pyomo, `linopy` outperforms Pyomo in speed and memory-efficieny and outperform JuMP in memory-efficiency.

 ![Benchmark of `linopy` against Gurobi and Pyomo.
 The figure show the net overhead that the AMLs used for the communication to the solver. \label{fig:benchmark}](figures/benchmark-overhead.pdf)